mooreryan/TenderIsTheByte/collections/_posts/2019-04-25-rotating-axis-labels-in-r.md

 4. Adjust positioning and rotation

 That's it!
 If you are interested, you can find all the R code and bash scripts used to generate the figures and gifs [on GitHub](https://github.com/mooreryan/rotating_axis_labels_in_r).

+If you want to learn more about making beautiful plots with base R graphics, check out my [step-by-step guide to matching ggplot2 classic theme in base R](https://www.tenderisthebyte.com/blog/2021/05/09/pretty-plots-with-base-r-grahpics/).